Skip to main content

 Branch Office, Liaison Office, and Project Office

 These are not separately incorporated entities but are extensions of the foreign parent company.
 A Branch Office can engage in commercial activities, a Liaison Office is limited to communication and representational activities, and a Project Office is set up for executing specific projects.
 All three require prior approval from the RBI and have restrictions on the activities they can perform.
+For a deeper look at branch offices, see our guide on branch office registration in India.

 Step-by-Step Registration Process